-Q. How do I select a gutter contractor?
+Q. How do I choose a gutter contractor?

-Q. How can I know which gutter is the right one for my house?
+Q. How can I tell if my gutter is clogged?

 A clogged gutter is pretty easy to spot and it does not take a professional to do so.
 The first indication that there is a problem is when you notice the water pouring out of the sides of your gutter.
 The water in your gutter should run down the gutter itself smoothly and come out at the bottom of the downspout.
 If you notice that your downspout only trickles during or after a rain storm, there is a clog somewhere.
 Another indication that there may be a clog is when your gutter starts to sag and appears heavy.
 This is due to debris and leaf buildup in the gutter itself.